 Tequilas of this class are made of blue agave only.
-They get distilled from the piñas of the blue agave plant without any added sugars.
+They get distilled from the piñas of the blue agave plant without added sugars.

-So only if the bottle states it's 100% agave do you know you have the real deal.
+Therefore, only if the bottle states it's 100% agave do you know you have the real deal.
 Therefore, be wary next time you stock up your home bar.

 The five different types of Tequila